beast-dev/tracer/manuscript/response.md

 We elect to keep our original title "Posterior summarisation in Bayesian phylogenetic using Tracer 1.7" as it is shorter and reads more naturally in the form (adjective-noun) -> conjunction -> (adjective-noun) -> conjunction -> (noun-modifier).

 *L68: the BSSVS description doesn’t really feel like it comes to a satisfactory conclusion.
 Can you more clearly describe how Tracer helps with this type of analysis?
 Is the sentence at line 80 a continuation of this thought, or starting something new?*

+As stated in a previous response, we have rewritten this paragraph to better describe the option in Tracer to visualise conditional posteriors.
+The sentence at line 80, starting a section on demographic plot generation/visualisation, has been moved to a new paragraph.

 *L197: the proper citation is “...finds its rootS”*